• Skip to main content

 Other Places to Consider

 Brighton and Hove is a conurbation rather than a single city as such with a number of towns and villages running west along the coast.
-These are a little quieter than Brighton but have good accessibility into the city.
+These are a little quieter than Brighton but have good accessibility to the city.
 As they’re slightly cheaper than Brighton they can offer opportunities for investors.

 Portslade by Sea